Why Vivint Smart Home Inc. (VVNT)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $11.00, which is -$1.36 below the current price.
 VVNT currently public float of 194.81M and currently shorts hold a 5.93% ratio of that float.
-Today, the average trading volume of VVNT was 1.50M shares.
+Today, the average trading volume of VVNT was 1.60M shares.

 VVNT’s Market Performance

-VVNT stocks went up by 0.25% for the week, with a monthly jump of 0.84% and a quarterly performance of 74.60%, while its annual performance rate touched 52.36%.
-The volatility ratio for the week stands at 0.21% while the volatility levels for the past 30 days are set at 0.22% for Vivint Smart Home Inc. The simple moving average for the period of the last 20 days is 0.41% for VVNT stocks with a simple moving average of 73.00% for the last 200 days.
+VVNT stocks went down by -0.08% for the week, with a monthly jump of 0.42% and a quarterly performance of 62.01%, while its annual performance rate touched 79.28%.
+The volatility ratio for the week stands at 0.18% while the volatility levels for the past 30 days are set at 0.21% for Vivint Smart Home Inc. The simple moving average for the period of the last 20 days is 0.12% for VVNT stocks with a simple moving average of 70.08% for the last 200 days.

 Analysts’ Opinion of VVNT